mooahmad/prestaconcept.github.io/presta-cms-core/our-philosophy.md

 # Our philosophy

-PrestaCMS has been by professionals for professionals web developers.
+PrestaCMS has been done by professionals for professionals web developers.

 Our goal is to provided a CMS layer for Symfony2 projects.